rednblack99/CV/README.md

 A selective intensive 16 coding bootcamp that focuses on Test Driven Development, through pair programming and agile working.
 * A self starter who chose to progress from an existing career into an intensive coding environment in order to learn the skills required to become a developer.
 * Passionate about coding and technology.
-Having worked in a non-technical role with leading technology companies, took the initiative to attend makers and pursue a passion for software development.
+Having worked in a non-technical role with leading technology companies, I took the initiative to attend makers and pursue a passion for software development.
-* <b>TECHNICAL SKILLS TO GO HERE</b> - Sample for reference:
-  - OOP, TDD, MVC, DDD
-  - Agile/XP
+* Technical skills:
   - Ruby, Rails, JavaScript
+  - Test Driven Development
     - RSpec, Jasmine
+  - Agile Development and Extreme Programming
+  - OOP, MVC and domain infrastructure
+  - Travis and Heroku

 #### Surrey University (September 2010 to July 2014)